1337jazz/microtraining-git/README.md

 0e19c7a initial commit
 ```

-Notice we no longer have the `whoops...` commit - it has become part of the `add bootstrap` commit and the hashed have changed from then onwards.
+Notice we no longer have the `whoops...` commit - it has become part of the `add bootstrap` commit and the hashes have changed from then onwards.

 For reference, here's what the output would be if we used `squash` instead: